jonoak/real_time_chatroom/README.md

   - [ ] Redesign the user interface to be more intuitive and visually appealing.
   - [ ] Conduct user testing sessions to gather feedback on the current design and identify pain points.
   - [ ] Implement responsive design to ensure a seamless experience on mobile and desktop devices.
-  - [ ] Simplify the process of creating and joining chat rooms with clear instructions and fewer clicks.
+  - [x] Simplify the process of creating and joining chat rooms with clear instructions and fewer clicks.

 - [ ] **Improved Navigation**
-  - [ ] Add a dashboard or landing page that clearly displays options for creating/joining rooms and accessing recent chats.
+  - [x] Add a dashboard or landing page that clearly displays options for creating/joining rooms.
   - [x] Implement a search function to easily find existing chat rooms by name or ID.
   - [ ] Create an FAQ or Help section within the app to guide new users.